sparkfun/usb-scale/README.md

   - Open **Zadig**
   - Click ```Options > List All Devices```
   - Select ```M25 25 lb Digital Postal Scale```
+  - We've had the best luck with the `libusbK` driver, but you may have to play around a little
   - Click ```Install Driver```
+  - You should disconnect and reconnect the scale at this point

 For Mac OSX installations:
 - Install hidapi ```pip install hidapi```